AGiorgetti/agiorgetti.github.io/_drafts/fluent-interface-class-hierarchy.md

 Do you like to have [fluent interfaces](https://en.wikipedia.org/wiki/Fluent_interface) in your code because they make it more readable?

-Do you have complex a class hierarchy and you'd like to have a fluent interface without the need of always returning the base class type? and possibly avoid all the cast(s) in the methods' chain?
+Do you have a 'deep' class hierarchy and you'd like to have a fluent interface without the need of always returning the base class type? and possibly avoid all the cast(s) in the methods' chain?

 Here's the standard way of approaching Fluent Interfaces with inherited classes in C#: